JeevaSpektra/Power-Platform-WorkShop/01_Prerequisite.md

 |You are really not sure which of the above you are.|Follow step 2 below using a personal email account in a private/incognito browser session,then proceed to next task|

+1. **Confirm that you are licensed to use Power Apps:** Go to [Make Power Apps](http://make.powerapps.com/) and sign-in with your business or school account.
+This is the same as your Office 365 or Dynamics 365 login.
+Sign up for a free developer plan for individual use, see [here](https://docs.microsoft.com/en-us/powerapps/maker/dev-community-plan).
+If you are not able to use Power Apps with your organizational credentials, you may review the instructions for provisioning a demo tenant in the next step using a personal email.
+2. **Start a trial of Power Apps:** Usage of Microsoft Dataverse requires a Power Apps premium license.
+Go to [Power Apps Pricing](https://powerapps.microsoft.com/pricing) and select the “Try free” option to start a free 30-day trial.
+For more detailed information on signing up for a free trial, see [here](https://docs.microsoft.com/en-us/powerapps/maker/signup-for-powerapps).
+Follow the prompts to set up your free trial of Power Apps.
+a.
+You will also need to add a free trial of Office E3 and Power Automate per user.
+After you have the Power Apps trial set-up, navigate to **admin.microsoft.com** and select **Purchase Services** from the left navigation area of **Billing.**